 But of course, the special character in this ‘Peter Pan’ movie is Tinker Bell.
 Tinker Bell is a hot-headed fairy with pixie dust and Peter’s closest friend.
 But Tinker Bell becomes jealous when Wendy and her brothers join Peter.
 Tinker Bell tries to get the Lost Boys shoot the ‘Wendy Bird’ down from the sky.

 There is something I have to complain about with this Disney film.
 The Indians that feature this film look ugly and very cartoonish compared to the other characters.
 This especially concerns the Indian Chief with his greeting of “How!” as he looks oversized in the face and looks grumpy in his ‘heap gladness’.

 Only Tiger Lily is a nice looking Indian in the Disney film.
 She doesn’t even bear any family resemblance to her father, the Indian Chief.
 I know this ‘Peter Pan’ film has had a lot of racist shtick lately and that’s understandable.
 You wouldn’t get away with the animation of these Indians in this.

-The Mermaids in this film are also seen as pretty pleasant and beautiful, as seen in ‘The Little Mermaid’ by Disney.
-I know now that Mermaids shouldn’t be trusted according to 2003 ‘Peter Pan’ film and one of the ‘Pirates of the Caribbean’ films.
+The Mermaids in this film are also seen to be pretty pleasant and beautiful, as seen in ‘The Little Mermaid’ by Disney.
+I know now that Mermaids shouldn’t be trusted according to the 2003 ‘Peter Pan’ film and one of the ‘Pirates of the Caribbean’ films.
 Back then, as a kid, I didn’t know any better! 😀

 ‘Peter Pan’ rating – 9/10